 Do I need to buy a ticket?

 Yes.
 Everyone needs to book their tickets online beforehand.
-Tickets to the event will go on sale on Eventbrite on Tuesday 21st August.
+Tickets to the event are sold on Eventbrite.

 What is the dinner seating arrangement like?

 Our dinners happens in an informal setting at the Hub 6163.
 There are chairs, but no (or few) tables.